Home > Study > Short Courses > Ecological Futures Camp

 Our popular 5-day residential for young people is back!

-Spend 5 days with us, on the farm and surrounding mountains.
-Imagining, designing and taking action!
+Spend 5 days with us, on our 120-acre farm and surrounding mountains.
+Imagining, designing and taking action.
 Guided by activists, artists, and industry professionals, you will explore your role in creating a just society within safe planetary boundaries.

 This is an on-campus course.
-The course fee includes full-board accommodation in one of our tents.
+The course fee includes full-board accommodation in one of our bell tents.

 Who is this for?